remtori/my-website/README.md

 ```
 Routes:

-	/**                : API endpoint as specified

-	/files/*               : Hosted file endpoint, with correct content-type

 	/search              : Global search across blogs and projects

-	/editor                : [Auth] Online code editor for this repo

-	/edit?file=[path]      : [Auth] Edit a specific in the repo

-	/login                 : Login page

-	/blogs                 : List of posted blogs with filter and search
+	/blog                : List of posted blogs with filter and search

-	/blogs/[id]            : An html or markdown rendered page
+	/blog/[id]           : An html or markdown rendered page

-	/projects              : List of "presentable" projects with filter and search
+	/project             : List of "presentable" projects with filter and search

-	/projects/build/[id]   : [Auth] An folder or single html page
+	/project/build/[id]  : [Auth] An folder or single html page

-	/projects/logs/[id]    : [Auth] Logs of the building process for project
+	/project/log/[id]    : [Auth] Logs of the building process for project

-	/projects/[id]         : A page that embed /projects/build/[id]
+	/project/[id]        : A page that embed /projects/build/[id]
 ```